strimzi/proposals/052-connector-state.md

 ## Proposal

 Since a connector can't be paused and stopped at the same time, the proposal is to replace the current `pause` property and add a new property, `state`, in the `AbstractConnectorSpec` schema.
-That new property will accept the `pause`, `stop` or `run` values.
+That new property will accept the `paused`, `stopped` or `running` values.

 The `pause` property will be marked as deprecated.
 In the next Strimzi API version, the `pause` field will be deleted.